gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2021-12/index.md

   https://github.com/gruntwork-io/repo-copier/pull/111:

-* Fix "no commit found for SHA" error that would come up in certain cases when copying repos.
+* Fix &quot;no commit found for SHA&quot; error that would come up in certain cases when copying repos.
 * The default behavior of `--force-overwrite` is now to overwrite Git history in the existing repo instead of deleting the repo entirely and recreating it.
 If you wish to delete and recreate, you now also need to pass `--force-recreate`.

 </div>